aqmeraamir/cupcake-bot/README.md

 4. Configure the bot token and any other settings in the configuration file.
 5. Start the bot using `npm start`.

+*a couple of the packages are outdated now